top of page

 TIP 2 - Reviews & recommendations

-These platforms and search engines, such as Google and childcare.co.uk, often provide insightful reviews and ratings, giving you a quick glimpse of the nurseries.
+Platforms and search engines, such as Google and childcare.co.uk, often provide insightful reviews and ratings - giving you a quick glimpse of finding a good nursery.

-Reaching out to other parents in your community, baby groups/classes, and health professionals can offer personal recommendations; talking to someone who has used the provisions provides you with a great sense of how the settings are run, what the communication is like, and how did their children settle and progress.
+Talking to someone who has used childcare and nursery provisions in the past will provide you with a great sense of how the settings are run, what the communication is like, and how their children settled in and their progress.

 • The safety measures around the settings; are the doors and gates open/closed/locked?
 Can the children easily access resources?